 Even if you didn’t crash but had a near miss it is still good to report it so we can work on the things that are causing problems for people who ride.

-No only will reporting your incident will help Bicycle Network assist your recovery, claims and provide any necessary legal support, it will also help us discover the most common causes of incidents and work to get them fixed.Report now
+Not only will reporting your incident help Bicycle Network assist your recovery, claims and provide any necessary legal support.
+It will also help us discover the most common causes of incidents so that we can work to get them fixed.Report now

 What happens next?